 How can I transfer my Sunrun service agreement if I move?

-We’ve done thousands of solar service transfers, and our team of Service Transfer Specialists are here to guide you through the process.
+We’ve done thousands of solar service transfers, and our team of Service Transfer Specialists is here to guide you through the process.
 The specialist knows all the ins and outs of your specific service agreement and can facilitate the transfer on your behalf.
 Better yet, we guarantee that the new owners will qualify for our solar services.

-After you let potential buyers know upfront your solar service transfer, we’ll handle everything from educating realtors and potential buyers to working with escrow officers, title agents, home inspectors, and anyone else who might need to know about your system or solar service agreement.
+After you let potential buyers know upfront about your solar service transfer, we’ll handle everything from educating realtors and potential buyers to working with escrow officers, title agents, home inspectors, and anyone else who might need to know about your system or solar service agreement.

-Once you’ve found a buyer, you’ll both sign Sunrun’s service transfer paperwork, and then we’ll run a credit check on the buyer.
+Once you’ve found a buyer, you’ll both sign Sunrun’s service transfer paperwork, and then we’ll run a soft credit check on the buyer.